Terminal Island (film): Shooting

 in a film like Terminal Island [1973], practically the whole film involves violence because the subject matter is violent people.
 I accepted that.
 I recognized that if I was going to make films, and I was going to make them for the market, I was making them for it.
 I wanted to make films very much and that's what I needed to do.
 What I needed to do was try to refine that and give it some meaning beyond the violence itself, or beyond the nudity itself.
 In that sense, I tried very hard to not make it exploitative.

 The film was originally more violent, but scenes had to be cut out.
 Rothman was uncomfortable with the violence that she did show.
 "I was unhappy with the movie and still continue to feel so", she said in 1981.

+The film features male nudity.
+Rothman said: "There is more male nudity in my films than you find in films of most male directors.
+Eroticism in films has been traditionally concerned with the erotic interests of men while women's interests have usually been ignored.
+Women have as much interest in men's bodies as men do in women's.
+As a woman, I naturally take woman's erotic interests into account.
+Therefore I have male nudity when it seems appropriate."

+Reception

+Rothman said the film "ultimately... did make money, but initially it did not do that well... it did well in certain cities but not well in others... it may have been the publicity campaign was wrong.
+It may have been there just wasn't a public interest in that kind of subject matter at the time....I know it sold to Italy and Spain and Mexico and England."